 They’re called personal problems because they belong to your person(you).

-Second, demonstrate how YOU solved it.
+Secondly, demonstrate how YOU solved it.
 This is a good example to demonstrate your problem-solving skills.
 Make yourself the hero in this story.
-This means, don’t resolve it by calling a manager, security, your mommy etc.
+Meaning, don’t resolve it by calling a manager, security, your mother etc.